upbuild/01_Experiment/README.md

 Two weeks ago, I wanted to start the practical "coding-work", which is "the proof of concept" of an academic paper.
 The theoretical concept was developed over a very long time.
 With Three.js and together with all the tutorials, I can put the basics of the project into action.

-"01_Experiment" is Verion 1.0 of my "coding-vision".
+"01_Experiment" is verion 1.0 of my "coding-vision".